otrv4/otrv4/otrv4.md

 This function can be generalized so it is not possible to determine which secret key was used to produce this ring signature, even if all secret keys are revealed.
+For this, constant-time conditional copies should be used.
 The prover knows a secret `ai` and, therefore:

 * Picks random values `ti`.
 * Computes `Ti = G * ti`.